Historical Text by Ben Baker

 I don't know when TJ began numbering Fido installations, but at that time

 there were at least 6, but no more than 8.
-He would not assign me a number
+He would not assign me

 until he could "list" me in his informal Fido list, and I did not get a

 phone line assigned to the system until sometime in April.
-When I could
+When I

-finally give him a publishable phone number, I was listed as "Fido 10," the
+finally give him a publishable phone number, I was listed as "Fido 10,"

 second St. Louis Fido (Tony Clark was Fido 4).
-I began with a late Version
+I began with a late

 3, but by the time I was listed, I think I was running Version 5.